Nodejs vs React: Comparing Learning curve, Performance, Use-case

 Being a frontend library, React is best suited for Single page applications

 Since React is best-suited for single-page apps, choosing it alone for large or complex apps might be overkill.
-For building complex apps, using Reactjs with another tech-stack is mandatory as React only caters to an application UI.
+For building complex apps, using Reactjs with another tech-stack is mandatory as React framework only caters to an application UI.

 Node.js